wigginst/www-1/docs/source/SetUpHadoop.rst

     PATH=$JAVA_HOME/bin:$PATH
     export JAVA_HOME PATH

-And run the following command in order to make sure the changes are applied.
-You should see a output simillar to the one given below after running the code
+Now run the following command in order to make sure the changes are applied.
+You should see an output similar to the one given below after running the code.

 .. code-block:: bash